atom/atom/docs/developer/environment.md

 so in an untrusted iframe or JavaScript context.
 (TODO: Add ways to run untrusted code)

+## CoffeeScript

+Atom's core and standard packages are written in [CoffeeScript](http://coffeescript.org), which provides an convenient alternative syntax for JavaScript.
+Under the hood, CoffeeScript is compiled to JavaScript before it is run, but Atom supports requiring `.coffee` files directly, so you don't actually need to worry about this step.

+If you already know JavaScript, CoffeeScript really shouldn't be difficult to pick up, but you should also feel free to write packages in standard JavaScript, as none of Atom's APIs require that you use CoffeeScript.

 ## Node.js

 To be useful as a text editor, Atom needs to have access to system facilities